 Over the course of the last decade or so, ornamental sweet potatoes have become almost a staple in many hanging baskets or decorative containers.
 As with many good things, the plants time comes to an end and is invariably jerked out of the container to be tossed in the compost.
-But wait, what about the ornamental sweet potato tubers?
+Wait though, what about the ornamental sweet potato tubers?
 Can you eat ornamental sweet potatoes?

 Are Ornamental Sweet Potatoes Edible?